-We utilize our GPU CCD algorithm inside the IPC algorithm~\cite{Li2020IPC} implemented in PolyFEM~\cite{polyfem} by running several simulations on CPU2 with 8 threads for the simulation and GPU1 for the CCD (see Section~\ref{sec:architectures} for a description of the architectures).
+We use our GPU CCD algorithm inside the IPC algorithm~\cite{Li2020IPC} implemented in PolyFEM~\cite{polyfem} by running several simulations on CPU2 with 8 threads for the simulation and GPU1 for the CCD (see \cref{sec:architectures} for a description of the architectures).
 We note that IPC requires computing the distances between primitives at the beginning of every time step, which we accelerate using our STQ broad phase algorithm.
-We run all the unit tests of \citet{erleben2018methodology} presented in~\cite[Figure 11]{Li2020IPC} using the original implementation (using a spatial hash for broad phase and the parallel TI narrow phase CCD) and compare with our method (\cref{tab:erleben}).
+We run all the unit tests of \citet[Erleben]{erleben2018methodology} presented in~\cite[Figure 11]{Li2020IPC} using the original implementation (using a \ac{SH} for broad phase and the parallel \ac{TI} narrow phase CCD) and compare with our method (\cref{tab:erleben}).

-We run the five-cube stack example (\cref{fig:5-cubes}) that contains several resting contacts.
-Similar to the unit tests, as the meshes are extremely coarse when using our method, the simulation is $4.5\times$ faster.
-When using denser meshes (\cref{fig:mat-twist} has 9K tetrahedra) and the elastic deformations become more challenging, the non-linear elastic solver dominates the IPC runtime, and the speedup provided when using our method becomes less prominent; only 8\% times faster overall.
-Our method naturally support CCD between codimensional object (\cref{fig:codim}); for this scene, we again see similar speedups.
+We also run the five-cube stack example (\cref{fig:5-cubes}) that contains several resting contacts.
+Similar to the unit tests, the meshes here are extremely coarse.
+When using our method, the simulation is $4.5\times$ faster.

-We also run the five-cube stack example (\cref{fig:5-cubes}), which contains several resting contacts.
-Similar to the unit tests, as the meshes are extremely coarse when using our method, the simulation is $4.5\times$ faster.
-In the mat-twist shown in \cref{fig:mat-twist}, the denser mesh with more challenging elastic deformations causes the linear solver to dominate the overall runtime, and the speedup provided when using our method becomes less prominent (only $8\%$ faster overall).
+When using denser meshes (\cref{fig:mat-twist} has 9K tetrahedra) and the elastic deformations become more challenging, the non-linear elastic solver dominates the IPC runtime, and the speedup provided when using our method becomes less prominent (only 8\% times faster overall).

 To stress-test our CCD algorithm, we show our method is able to handle CCD between codimensional objects in \cref{fig:codim}.
 In this scene, we again see similar speedups as \cref{fig:mat-twist} with a 21\% speed-up overall.